will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 }
 {% endhighlight %}

 It seeds `math/rand` with a fixed seed, generates a single number, makes an HTTP request, and then generates a second number.
-The first loop is used as a reference to see what the first few generations of the $$R_{42}$$ sequence are without any interference.
 In the Go documentation on DNS resolution, there is a note about the existence of two different DNS resolvers.
 You can optionally use a native C library DNS resolver, or a pure Go resolver, and this can be configured via the `GODEBUG` environment variable.
 This is the terminal output of the above script when run with the two different DNS resolvers:

 ```
 ➜  GODEBUG=netdns=cgo go run test_http.go